-Outcome: Create a better future for all our communities Ft2: Risk of sewer flooding in a severe storm Short definition Percentage of population at risk of sewer flooding in a 1-in-50 year storm Measurement Reported as a whole percentage, annually for the financial year.
+Outcome: Create a better future for all our communities Ft2: Risk of sewer flooding in a severe storm We previously provided additional information here to clarify uncertainty in the industry definition of this common measure.
+Now that the industry working groups have clarified a standard approach we have no need to provide this clarification.
+Short definition Percentage of population at risk of sewer flooding in a 1 in 50 year storm Measurement Reported as a whole percentage, annually for the financial year.
 Mitigation / exceptions N/A Any other information relating to the performance commitment N/A Full definition of the performance commitment The measure is calculated using our Sustainable Drainage Plans (SDPs) hydraulic models.
 Within these models the impact of a 1 in 50 year storm event is simulated where population are in areas of high and medium vulnerability according to PR19 methodology.
 Properties are identified where there is a 0.5cm or more flood depth modelled at the point where the flooding intersects with the address point (single grid reference that represents the property and not the property itself or its curtilage) of the property.
 This number is multiplied by 2.5 to calculate the population affected.
 The measure will be based on a sample of drainage areas until we are able to get all hydraulic models completed to the required level.